alpinegizmo/flink-mobile-data-usage/README.md

 docker-compose up -d
 ```

-Running `KafkaProducerJob` will populate an _input_ topic with UsageRecords.
+Running `KafkaProducerJob` in your IDE will populate an _input_ topic with UsageRecords.
-You can run this job in your IDE, after which you can run any of the other
+After having run this you can run any of the other applications in this project
-applications (all of which expect to read from Kafka).
+(all of which expect to read from Kafka).

 ### UsageAlertingProcessFunctionJob

-While this job is running you can use Flink's web UI at http://localhost:8081.
+While this job is running in the IDE you can use Flink's web UI at http://localhost:8081.

 ### Setting up a Flink cluster